aourednik/historical-basemaps/README.md

 The [maps in the Scalable Vector Graphics format](https://github.com/aourednik/historical-basemaps/tree/master/svg/) are the result of a conversion of GeoJSON files with the R script [_geojson2svg.Rmd_](https://github.com/aourednik/historical-basemaps/tree/master/geojson2svg.Rmd).
 By default, the script uses a "Natural Earth" projection, which can be changed by using another [PROJ string](https://proj.org/operations/projections/) than `natearth2` in `st_transform(geodata, "+proj=natearth2")`.

-Please see these SVG files only as raw material editable with a vector drawing software for the needs of GIS-unsavvy users.
-If you contribute to this Git repository, please edit directly - and only - the GeoJSON files.
+Please see these SVG files only as raw material editable with a vector drawing software for the needs of GIS-unsavvy users. __If you contribute to this Git repository, please edit directly - and only - the GeoJSON files__.

 ![SVG map](https://raw.githubusercontent.com/aourednik/historical-basemaps/master/svg/world_1938.svg)